Yōko Ishino

-Yōko Ishino (いしの ようこ, Ishino Youko, born 20 February 1968) is a Japanese actress and television personality (tarento).
+Yōko Ishino (石野陽子, Ishino Youko, born 20 February 1968) is a Japanese actress and television personality (tarento).
 She debuted in 1985 as a pop singer, first appeared on television in 1986 and performed comedy with Shimura Ken in the TV show "Shimura Ken's Daijobudaa".

 Early life

 Yōko was born on February 20, 1968, in Ashiya, Hyōgo Prefecture, into a wealthy family; her parents ran a beaded handbag manufacturing company.
 She grew up there as the second of three daughters.
 Her older sister is actress and singer Mako Ishino, and her younger sister is actress and talent Jun Takano.

 In first grade, concerned about her health, Yōko's parents enrolled her in figure skating lessons.
 Three months later, she won a competition, earning a spot as a trainee under coach Sonoko Nakano.
 She practiced daily before school and into the evening, often travelling to a rink in Osaka.
 Her only leisure time was spent watching television on Sunday mornings.

 When her mother began accompanying her older sister Mako to Tokyo for her entertainment career, Yōko took on household chores and stopped skating in her first year of junior high school.
 During spring and summer breaks, she visited Mako in Tokyo, dreaming of becoming a hair and makeup artist.

 She attended a public junior high school in Ashiya City before graduating from Koshien Gakuin High School and later Horikoshi High School.